-Our rare breed sheep are now in the meadow (No 33 on map) and will graze here over the winter months improving the habitat for a much greater range of wildlife which we are actively encouraging.
-The daffodil shoots are starting to appear and the flush of snowdrops is starting to look good on the bank in the winter garden (No 34 on map).
-The hellebores are also starting to flower in the woodland garden (No 20 on map) and the birds are certainly singing that Spring is on the way.
+Now the snow has thawed the daffodil shoots are coming up and the flush of snowdrops is looking good on the bank in the winter garden (No 34 on map).
+The hellebores are also starting to flower in the woodland garden (No 20 on map) and shoots are appearing there of spring favourites such as Trillium and Primula.
+The heady scent of Daphne and Sarcocca fill the winter garden (No 34 on map), even on the coldest day.
+The birds are certainly singing that Spring is on the way.
 You will see plenty of bird activity at our bird hide (No 23 on map), it’s at this time of year we sometimes see Goldcrests there, Britain’s smallest bird.

 The Botanic Garden is open:

 10am to 5pm from 1st March to 31st October